xmos/sw_usb_audio/app_usb_aud_mic_array/README.rst

 Key Features
 ............

-The app_usb_aud_x200 application is designed to run on the xCORE 200 MC Audio Board in.
+The app_usb_aud_mic_array application is designed to run on the xCORE Microphone Array board.
 It uses the XMOS USB Audio framework to implement a USB Audio device with the following key features:

 - USB Audio Class 2.0 Compliant

 - Fully Asynchronous operation

+- 7 channels input from 7 PDM mics (including PDM to PCM conversion)

-- 4 channels analogue input and 4 channels analogue output (Via I2S to 2 x Stereo CODECs)
+- 2 channels analogue output (Via I2S to a stereo DAC)

-- S/PDIF output (via COAX connector)

-- Supports for the following sample frequencies: 44.1, 48, 88.2, 96, 176.4, 192kHz

-- MIDI input and output

 Known Issues
 ............